-a) The priorities for snow and ice removal by City resources (manpower and equipment) will be in the following priorities: (Note: Priorities may be adjusted due to specific storm conditions.)
+The priorities for snow and ice removal by City resources (manpower and equipment) will be in the following priorities: (Note: Priorities may be adjusted due to specific storm conditions.)

-Priority 1: Major arterial and collector routes designated as snow emergency routes and public safety facilities (Police, Fire Stations, Emergency Medical Services and School Loading Zones).
+Priority 1: Major arterial and collector routes designated as emergency snow routes and public safety facilities (Police, Fire Stations, Emergency Medical Services and School Loading Zones).

-Priority 2: Downtown central business district, City parking lots and residential streets.
+Priority 2: Downtown Central Business District, City parking lots and residential streets.

-- b) APPENDIX II of this plan outlines the specific priorities to be plowed and/or de-iced for the snow emergency routes, emergency services and central business district for City Operations Division. - c) APPENDIX III to this plan outlines the specific actions required by the Water Pollution Control Division for snow and ice removal. - d) APPENDIX IV to this plan outlines the specific actions required by the Parks Maintenance Division for snow and ice removal. - e) APPENDIX V to this plan outlines specific actions required by the Solid Waste and Maintenance Operations section for snow and ice removal.
+- b) APPENDIX II of this plan outlines the specific priorities to be plowed and/or de-iced for the emergency snow routes, emergency services and Central Business District for City Operations Division. - c) APPENDIX III to this plan outlines the specific actions required by the Water Pollution Control Division for snow and ice removal. - d) APPENDIX IV to this plan outlines the specific actions required by the Parks Maintenance Division for snow and ice removal. - e) APPENDIX V to this plan outlines specific actions required by the Solid Waste and Maintenance Operations section for snow and ice removal.